apache/mesos/docs/gpu-support.md

     --isolation="filesystem/linux,cgroups/devices,gpu/nvidia"

-The `filesystem/linux` flag tells the agent to use linux-specific commands to prepare the root filesystem and volumes (e.g., persistent volumes) for containers that require them.
+The `filesystem/linux` flag tells the agent to use Linux-specific commands to prepare the root filesystem and volumes (e.g., persistent volumes) for containers that require them.
 Specifically, it relies on Linux mount namespaces to prevent the mounts of a container from being propagated to the host mount table.
-In the case of GPUs, we require this flag to properly mount certain Nvidia binaries (e.g.
-`nvidia-smi`) and libraries (e.g. `libnvidia-ml.so`) into a container when necessary.
+In the case of GPUs, we require this flag to properly mount certain Nvidia binaries (e.g., `nvidia-smi`) and libraries (e.g., `libnvidia-ml.so`) into a container when necessary.

-The `cgroups/devices` flag tells the agent to restrict access to a specific set of devices for each task that it launches (i.e. a subset of all devices listed in `/dev`).
+The `cgroups/devices` flag tells the agent to restrict access to a specific set of devices for each task that it launches (i.e., a subset of all devices listed in `/dev`).
 When used in conjunction with the `gpu/nvidia` flag, the `cgroups/devices` flag allows us to grant / revoke access to specific GPUs on a per-task basis.